Icesito68/Port-Windows-11-Poco-X3-pro/README.md

 You will need a Windows compiled for ARM, choose whatever version you like [Here](https://uupdump.net/)

-you need a program to install the drivers, you can get it here (this will be corrected, there is an error)
+you need a program to install the drivers, you can get it [here](https://github.com/WOA-Project/DriverUpdater/releases/)

 you can get the drivers [here](https://github.com/halal-beef/MiPad5-Drivers)